James Kennedy (bishop)

 James Kennedy (Seumas Ceanadach) (c.
 1408–1465) was a 15th-century Bishop of Dunkeld and Bishop of St. Andrews, who participated in the Council of Florence and was the last man to govern the diocese of St. Andrews purely as bishop.
 One of the Gaelic clan of Carrick he became an important figure in the government of the minority of King James III of Scotland as well as founder of St Salvator's College, St Andrews.

 He was the third and youngest son of Sir James Kennedy of Dunure, Ayrshire, and Princess Mary of Scotland, widow of the 1st Earl of Angus and second daughter of King Robert III of Scotland.
 His eldest brother was Gilbert Kennedy, 1st Lord Kennedy.
-James was born about 1408, and was sent to the continent to complete his studies in canon law and theology.
+James was born about 1408 and was sent to the continent to complete his studies in canon law and theology.

-He was a canon and sub-deacon of Dunkeld until his provision and election to that see on 1 July 1437, after the death of Domhnall MacNeachdainn, the last elected bishop who died on his way to obtain consecration from the Pope.
+He was a canon and sub-deacon of Dunkeld until his provision and election to that see on 1 July 1437, after the death of Domhnall MacNeachdainn, the last elected bishop who died on his way to obtain consecration from the Pope Eugenius IV.
 He received consecration in 1438, the following year.

 He set himself to reform abuses, and attended the general council of Florence, in order to obtain authority from Pope Eugenius IV for his contemplated reforms.
 Eugenius did not encourage him in his schemes, but gave him the presentation to the abbacy of Scone in commendam.
 Bishop James, however, was not Bishop of Dunkeld for long.